 In this case, the patient’s ERG tracings were consistent with SARDS; however, the right eye tracing resembled an ECG.
 This similarity most likely resulted from the dog having had a pacemaker lead placed in his right ventricle.
 To my knowledge, electroretinography detection of cardiac electrical activity has not been previously described in the literature, perhaps because there are so few dogs with pacemakers who need electroretinography.

-Cases of SARDS have been reported only for dogs (for an overview of SARDS, turn to page 64).
+Cases of SARDS have been reported only for dogs.
 This acute onset of retinal degeneration is typically exhibited by acute blindness with dilated, nonresponsive pupils.
 Despite this case being in a male dog, the disease is most common in middle-aged, spayed female dogs.
 A history of recent polyuria, polydipsia, weight gain, and lethargy is typical.
 A significant percentage of patients have a blood profile suggestive of hyperadrenocorticism with lymphopenia, elevated alkaline phosphatase, hypercholesterolemia, and an abnormal ACTH stimulation test result.5 Initially, the fundus looks normal, although ophthalmoscopic signs of progressive retinal degeneration may appear over the next few months.
 Because an animal with retrobulbar optic neuritis may also exhibit similar signs of acute blindness, electroretinography is particularly useful for distinguishing between the 2 diseases.
 The signal is normal in animals with optic neuritis but extinguished in animals with SARDS.
 Although SARDS is defined as an acquired disease, intensive research has not yet identified the primary cause.
 The most commonly accepted explanation is that SARDS is the result of an endocrinologic disorder.
 Unfortunately, because the primary cause has yet to be identified, there is currently no treatment for SARDS, and the blindness is irreversible.
 Client education is crucial.

 1. Turner S. Ophthalmic examination including diagnostics.
 In: Veterinary Ophthalmology: A Manual for Nurses and Technicians.
 1st ed.
 Philadelphia, PA: Elsevier; 2005:41.